FIDEScommunity/FIDES-credential-schemas/README.md

 > ⚠️ These schemas are **non-binding** and are provided for **interoperability testing only**.
 They may be replaced once formal schema owners publish authoritative versions.

-## Repository structure

-- `data-schemas/sd-jwt/` — JSON Schema files for credentials that use the SD-JWT VC format
-- `data-schemas/vcdm/` — JSON Schema files for credentials that use the W3C VCDM 2.0 VC format

 ## Status

 These schemas are: